ethannicholas/panda-old/docs/constants.md

-Constants in general are similar to [defines](defines.html); the difference is that constants may be class-scoped and must be immutable, whereas defines may at most be instanceå scoped and may be either mutable or immutable.
+Constants in general are similar to [defines](defines.html); the difference is that constants may be class-scoped and must be immutable, whereas defines may at most be instance scoped and may be either mutable or immutable.